 88 records were lost or stolen every second in 2017, and that number is only likely to increase.
 The two most common settings for these breaches to take place are healthcare and banking as a distant second.
-As companies move to ensure their entire supply-chain is compliant to meet stict regulations, such as GDPR, this situation means that the stakes are higher than ever for companies to try and show to customers and regulatory bodies that they are taking the necessary steps to ensure that their data is secure.
+As companies move to ensure their entire supply-chain is compliant to meet strict regulations, such as GDPR and CCPA, this situation means that the stakes are higher than ever for companies to try and show to customers and regulatory bodies that they are taking the necessary steps to ensure that their data is secure.
 Fortunatley, one of the major innovations from every major security vendor is zero trust security concepts.

 The basic premise of Zero Trust Security concepts is getting rid of the paradigm that data is secure as long as it is within the corporate network.
 Instead, there are new measures to make sure that data is always secure, and access is only given after meeting a set of conditions.
 Granting blind trust is no longer automatic for your corporate LAN or corporate devices.